Book a Call

 Some were shaped by cultural trauma.

-If younger parts of you are not healed, they will continue to run your life from beneath conscious awareness — attempting to protect you from:
+If traumatized parts of you are not healed, they will continue to run your life from beneath conscious awareness — attempting to protect you from:

 These parts are not trying to sabotage you.